GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

    cd ..
    ```

-- Navigate to the project that was output from `${ARTIFACT_PROJECT_ID}` in Google's Cloud Console to view the first run of images being built.
+- Navigate to the project that was output from `${SERVICE_CATALOG_PROJECT_ID}` in Google's Cloud Console to view the first run of images being built.